Trails Carolina Wilderness Therapy: Proven Results, Compassionate Methods

 About Trails Carolina Wilderness Therapy Programs

 Trails Carolina offers nationally-recognized, trauma-informed, youth wilderness therapy programs based in Western North Carolina.
-At Trails, our mission is to help children and teens who struggle with a variety of mental health issues and behavioral concerns increase their self-confidence, practice healthy coping mechanisms, develop healthy relationships, and learn effective interpersonal communication skills.
+At Trails, our mission is to help children and teens who struggle with various mental health issues and behavioral concerns:

 Unlike some residential treatment centers or military style boot camps, Trails Carolina does not support using a shock approach.
 Instead, we support each student through a trauma-informed process of slowly and safely expanding their emotional tolerance.